About The MountainBorn

 Full Frame Interchangeable-Lens

-Our current full-frame bodies are the Leica SL2-S, the Sony A7rIV and the Canon EOS R5.
+Our current full-frame bodies are the Leica SL2-S and the Sony A1.

 We use the Leica SL2-S for most of our general shooting, especially when its larger, heavier size and slower auto-focus performance don’t matter as much as its sublime user experience and amazing build quality.
 We most often pair it with the Vario Elmarit SL 24-70 f/2.8 for everyday and travel use and match it with our “3 prime” trio of APO Summicron SL 28mm f/2.0, APO Summicron SL 50mm f/2.0, and the excellent (and fantastically affordable, by comparison)Sigma 85mm f/1.2 DG DN for portrait/people-heavy work.

-On the other hand, when we need top-end auto-focus performance and/or resolution, we most often reach for our Sony A7RiV.
-For wildlife/sports oriented work (such as our love of yabusame - Japanese horse-mounted archery) we most often match it with the FE 70-200 f/2.8 GM OSS, while for birding we usually add the large, but surprisingly affordable FE 200-600mm f/5.6-6.3 G OSS occasionally with the 1.4x extender, and supported by the Wimberly Sidekick gimbal attached to a Really Right Stuff BH-55 Ballhead mounted on a Peak Design Tripod equipped with the universal adaptorfor a relatively portable setup that still breaks down and packs up small enough to fit in many normal-sized backpacks.
+On the other hand, when we need top-end auto-focus performance and/or resolution, we most often reach for our Sony A1.
+For wildlife/sports oriented work (such as our love of yabusame - Japanese horse-mounted archery) we most often match it with the FE 70-200 f/2.8 GM OSS, while for birding we rely on the FE 300mm f/2.8 GM OSS and the FE 600mm f/4 GM OSS occasionally with the 1.4x extender, and supported by the Wimberly Sidekick gimbal attached to a Really Right Stuff BH-55 Ballhead mounted on a Peak Design Tripod equipped with the universal adaptorfor a relatively portable setup that still breaks down and packs up small enough to fit in many normal-sized backpacks.

 For portrait work where the extra megapixels are required, we most often rely on the FE 85mm f/1.4 GM - we estimate about 80% of our “people shots” are actually taken with this combination.
 We round out the “holy trinity” of G-Master lenses with the FE 50mm f/1.4 GM and the Sony FE 24mm f/1.4 GM, the latter of which is also our go-to astrophotography lens.